 When it comes to discussing a problem with each other, these tips may help:

-- It is always possible to set another time to continue negotiations if the issues are not resolved straight away;
+- Set another time to continue negotiations if the issues are not resolved straight away.

 Record any agreement in writing.